 If you are assessed late fees for a registration period, you may submit an appeal to the Registrar.
-For additional information on the appeal process, please see 'Registration Late Fee Appeals' in the University Catalog, General Academic Policies and Procedures section.
+For additional information on the appeal process, please visit the Office of the Registrar website section: Appealing Registration Late Fees.

 Student Health Insurance Requirement